tidy-finance/website/docs/33_size_and_portfolio_building.md

 2 NYSE                 0.166
 ```

-The table shows that the size premium is more than 60% larger if we consider only stocks from NYSE to form the breakpoint each month.
-The NYSE-specific breakpoints are larger, and there are more than 50% of the stocks in the entire universe in the resulting small portfolio because NYSE firms are larger on average.
+The table shows that the size premium is more than 60 percent larger if we consider only stocks from NYSE to form the breakpoint each month.
+The NYSE-specific breakpoints are larger, and there are more than 50 percent of the stocks in the entire universe in the resulting small portfolio because NYSE firms are larger on average.
 The impact of this choice is not negligible.

 ## P-hacking and non-standard errors